 Here is what you need to check:

-- Next go to the individual listing calendar and the dates in question. there on the right - you might see a custom setting or custom option.
+- Next go to the individual listing calendar and the dates in question.
+On the right hand side, you might see a custom setting or custom option.
 See if that's controlling the minimum stay.
 Delete those as well.

 Should Airbnb's Smart Pricing be on or off?